Here at our campus in Lebanon, spend 12 weeks learning about God’s character and His heart for missions.

 We recognize that relationships – with God and people – are very important and this YWAM tradition of “community living” plays an important part in bringing the base together.

-The total cost of DTS is $6295 USD plus the airfare from Lebanon, PA to the outreach location.
-Breaking that down, Lecture Phase costs $2995 plus a $500 conference fee which is refundable if the DTS does not attend a conference.
+The total cost of DTS is $5795 USD plus the airfare from Lebanon, PA to the outreach location.
+Breaking that down, Lecture Phase costs $2995.
 Outreach Phase costs $2800 plus airfare.
-Included in these costs are local travel, housing and meals.
-A $40 non-refundable deposit is due with your application.
+Included in these costs are lectures, local ministry and outreach expenses, housing and meals.
+A $40 non-refundable application fee is due with your application.
+There may also be a $500 conference fee if the DTS is attending a conference.

 We believe that God has placed skills and passions in your life for a purpose.
 You will be choosing a focus track during your lecture phase and learn how to use those skills and passions for the purpose of making God known in the world.